 You will find that there are several ways to make feta cheese.
 Here, we are going to see the easy and homemade recipe.
 Let’s have a look;

-- Ingredients for feta cheese are 1 gallon of whole milk, a half teaspoon liquid rennet, half teaspoon calcium chloride, ¼ teaspoon feta MT1 cheese culture, half cup of water.
+- Ingredients for feta Mexican cheese are 1 gallon of whole milk, a half teaspoon liquid rennet, half teaspoon calcium chloride, ¼ teaspoon feta MT1 cheese culture, half cup of water.